US advisers endorse updated COVID shots for fall boosters - NewsBreak

 The new updated shots are only for use as a booster, not for someone’s first-ever vaccinations.
 The Food and Drug Administration cleared Pfizer’s bivalent option for people 12 and older while Moderna’s is for adults only.

-A big unknown: exactly how much benefit people will get from one of those extra shots.

-The CDC said more than 1,400 people have been included in several studies of a prior tweak to the vaccine recipe targeting an earlier omicron strain named BA.1.
-That omicron-targeting combo shot proved safe and able to rev up virus-fighting antibodies, and European regulators on Thursday recommended using that type of booster.
+The CDC said more than 1,400 people have been included in studies of a prior tweak to the vaccine recipe — targeting an earlier omicron strain named BA.1.
+That omicron-targeting combo shot proved safe and able to rev up virus-fighting antibodies — and European regulators on Thursday recommended using that type of booster.

-In the U.S., the FDA wanted fall boosters to target the currently circulating omicron strains.
-Rather than waiting until possibly November for more human studies to be finished, the agency accepted mouse testing that showed the newer tweak sparked a similarly good immune response.
+In the U.S., the Food and Drug Administration wanted fall boosters to target the currently circulating omicron strains — and rather than waiting until possibly November for more human studies to be finished, the agency accepted mouse testing that showed the newer tweak sparked a similarly good immune response.

 That’s how flu vaccines are updated every year, the CDC noted.

-Dr. Pablo Sanchez of the Ohio State University was the only CDC adviser to vote against recommending the shots.
-He said he believes the bivalent vaccine is safe and that he likely will get it.

-But “I just feel that this was a bit premature” given the absence of human data on how well it works, he said.

-Several CDC advisers said that to get the maximum benefit, people will need to wait longer between their last vaccination and the new booster than the two-month minimum set by the FDA.
-Waiting at least three months would be better, they said.
+Still, several CDC advisers said that to get the maximum benefit, people will need to wait longer between their last vaccination and getting the new booster than the two months that the FDA set as the minimum.
+Waiting at least three months would be better, from the last shot or if someone had recently recovered from COVID-19, they said.

-One more change: The FDA no longer authorizes use of the original-recipe boosters for anyone 12 or older — a source of potential confusion for people who had planned on getting a regular booster this week and now may have to wait for the new kind to arrive at their local pharmacy or clinic.

-It's not clear how many people will want an updated shot.
-Just half of vaccinated Americans got the first recommended booster dose, and only a third of those 50 and older who were urged to get a second booster did so.
+Before this new COVID-19 booster update, people 50 and older already were urged to get a second booster of the original vaccine — and those who did saw some extra protection especially the longer it had been since their last shot, said CDC’s Dr. Ruth Link-Gelles.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.